data301-2021-summer2/group70-project/analysis/person1/README.md

+# README
+This folder contains all the files for tasks 1-4 in milestone 2 and is thus my submission for milestone 3

 **Notes on the import function**
-I wasn't able to import my functions from scripts into a new file for some reason.
-I don't know enough of the python architecture to answer this question and I did not have enough time this week to trouble shoot the issue and at one point I was about to dispose of my computer in an innapropriate manner because the issue was infuriating.
-I will hopefully find clarity on this in the coming week.
+I wasn't able to import my functions from scripts into a new file because of an import error that I could not resolve so please look at the file "final" for my submission